-See Note 20 for further details on amounts recorded and reclassified from accumulated other comprehensive (loss) income.
+See Note 19 for further details on amounts recorded and reclassified from accumulated other comprehensive (loss) income and recorded as debt expense (offset) related to the Company's interest rate cap agreements for the year ended December 31, 2023.

-The Company's weighted average effective interest rate on its senior secured credit facilities at the end of 2022 was 4.59%, based upon the current margins in effect for its senior secured credit facilities as of December 31, 2022.
+As a result of the variable rate cap from the Company's 2019 interest rate cap agreements, the Company's weighted average effective interest rate on its senior secured credit facilities at the end of December 31, 2023 was 4.39%, based on the current margins in effect for its senior secured credit facilities as of December 31, 2023, as detailed in the table above.

-The Company's weighted average effective interest rate on all debt, including the effect of interest rate caps and amortization of debt discount, was 3.96% for the year ended December 31, 2022 and 4.52% as of December 31, 2022.
+The Company's weighted average effective interest rate on all debt, including the effect of interest rate caps and amortization of debt discount, was 4.52% for the year ended December 31, 2023 and 4.42% as of December 31, 2023.

-As of December 31, 2022, the Company's interest rates were fixed on approximately 51.3% of its total debt.
+As of December 31, 2023, the Company's interest rates were fixed and economically fixed on approximately 54% and 96% of its total debt, respectively.